botanix-labs/Macbeth/bin/test-suite/README.md

 ### Setup
 Integration tests require that bitcoind is setup in regtest mode.
 The tests will not setup bitcoind for you.
 You need to do this step first.
-After you setup bitcoind in regtest update your `.env` file at the root with your paths and bitcoind values.
+After you setup bitcoind in regtest create your `.env` file at the root with your paths and bitcoind values.
+Use `template.env` as an example.

 Additionally ensure you don't have any reth or btc servers running on the default ports.